LalithaHasaP/Celebrity-Face-Recognition-with-Transfer-Learning/README.md

 ---

 ## Dataset
 - Publicly available face dataset organized by identity folders
+- Kaggle Link to the Dataset: https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset
 - Each identity represented by multiple face images
 - Dataset is **not included** in this repository